sarfraznawaz2005/visitlog/README.md

 ## Config Options ##

  - `route` : Route where visit log will be available.
  - `iptolocation` : By default, only IP, Browser and OS info is logged.
-However if you set this option to `true`, it will also log Location info through  http://freegeoip.net service.
+However if you set this option to `true`, it will also log Location info through  https://ipstack.com/ service.
+Note: You will need to create account there and get your access key and specify that in visitlog config file.
- - `cache` : If `iptolocation` is set to `true`, this option can be used to cache the results instead of requesting Location info each time from http://freegeoip.net.
+ - `cache` : If `iptolocation` is set to `true`, this option can be used to cache the results instead of requesting Location info each time from https://ipstack.com/.
  - `unique` : If `true`, it will only log unique visits based on IP address.
 If `false`, it will log each visit even from same IP.
  - `log_user` : If `true`, it will also log authenticated user info.
  - `user_name_fields` : If `log_user` is `true`, this option can be used to specify name fields of user from your Users table in database.